connectivecpp/chops-net-ip/README.md

 Wait Queue uses C++ standard library concurrency facilities (mutex, condition variables) in its implementation.
 It is not a lock-free queue, but it has been designed to be used in memory constrained environments or where deterministic performance is needed.
 In particular, Wait Queue:

-- Has been tested with Martin Moene's `ring_span` library for the internal container (see the Language Requirements and Alternatives section for more details).
+- Has been tested with Martin Moene's `ring_span` library for the internal container (see References Section below).
 A `ring_span` is traditionally known as a "ring buffer".
 This implies that the Wait Queue can be used in environments where dynamic memory management (heap) is not allowed or is problematic.
 In particular, no heap memory is directly allocated within the Wait Queue.

 - Does not throw or catch exceptions anywhere in its code base.

-The implementation is adapted from the book Concurrency in Action, Practical Multithreading, by Anthony Williams.
-Anthony is a recognized expert in concurrency including Boost Thread and C++ standards efforts.
-His web site is http://www.justsoftwaresolutions.co.uk.
-It is highly recommended to buy his book, whether in paper or electronic form, and Anthony is busy at work on a second edition (covering C++ 14 and C++ 17 concurrency facilities) now available in pre-release form.
+The implementation is adapted from the book Concurrency in Action, Practical Multithreading, by Anthony Williams (see References Section below).

 The core logic in this library is the same as provided by Anthony in his book, but the API has changed and additional features added.
 The name of the utility class template in Anthony's book is `threadsafe_queue`.